EmilPopovic/Projekt-Gaj/README.md

 #### Step 2: Set Privileged Gateway Intents

 - Go to the `Bot` tab in your application.
-- Scroll down unitl you see the `Priviliged Gateway Intents` section.
+- Scroll down until you see the `Priviliged Gateway Intents` section.
 - Enabe `SERVER MEMBERS INTENT`.

 ### Creating a database